MohammedHany-saqr/Tic-Tac-Toe/README.md

 <h5>Experience the classic game of Tic-Tac-Toe, reimagined with the power of React.js and Next.js!</h5>

-<p>This repository provides a well-structured, interactive Tic-Tac-Toe game built with modern React concepts, hooks, and CSS styling.
+<p>This project provides a well-structured, interactive Tic-Tac-Toe game built with modern React concepts, hooks, and CSS styling.
 Whether you're a seasoned developer or just starting out, this project offers a fun and engaging opportunity to explore the latest React features.</p>

 <h3>Key Features:</h3>
 <ul>